WA Wildlife: WA Wildlife Hospital

 The WA Wildlife Hospital, in Perth's southern suburbs, is Australia's first holistic trauma hospital for native wildlife, admitting up to 50 animals a day.
 It provides specialist emergency procedures for injured animals and rehabilitates them for release.
 In 2021, the Hospital admitted more than 5,500 sick and injured animals with 40 per cent of patients released back into the wild.
 For more than two decades, WA Wildlife worked out of a tiny old cottage on site, previously trading as Native ARC from 1998 until 2021.
 The current Bibra Lake Hospital was funded by the City of Cockburn and Lotterywest, and at almost 700 square metres, it is one of the largest wildlife hospitals in Australia.
-The Hospital is a state-of-the-art facility with a specially designed surgery, radiology, treatment room, laboratory, isolation ward, species specific recovery wards and on-site rehabilitation facilities including a large kitchen, laundry and pre-release flight/exercise enclosures.
-The Hospital receives no government funding and relies on donations from the public to support operating costs.
+The hospital is a purpose-built facility with a specially designed surgery, radiology, treatment room, laboratory, isolation ward, species specific recovery wards and on-site rehabilitation facilities including a large kitchen, laundry and pre-release flight/exercise enclosures.
+The hospital receives no government funding and relies on donations from the public to support operating costs.

+The Hospital saw its busiest year on record in 2022 with over 6500 sick and injured animals admitted that year.

+In May 2023, the WA Wildlife Hospital coordinated a small oil spill incident.
+53 Australian pelicans were admitted to the hospital covered in an unknown, heavy oil contaminant from an unknown location.
+All birds required daily washes and housing for up to six weeks in purpose-built pre-release enclosures.
+The incident was the largest land-based oil spill seen in Western Australia and the largest oil spill coordinated by any wildlife rehabilitation facility in the state's history.
+78% of Pelicans were successfully washed and rehabilitated, with the incident costing WA Wildlife tens of thousands of dollars in both direct and indirect costs (i.e. volunteer time).

-WA Wildlife Ambulance - Mobile rescue service
+WA Wildlife Ambulance mobile rescue service

 In February 2021 WA Wildlife established the WA Wildlife Ambulance, which was the first full time wildlife rescue service in Western Australia.
 It operates every day of the year and will rescue any injured wildlife native to Western Australia.
-The WA Wildlife ambulance is the only rescue service in Western Australia that has paid wildlife rescuers (funded by the Society for the Prevention of Cruelty to Animals International), specifically trained to deal with a range of wildlife species.The Ambulance routinely rescues sick and injured adult kangaroos using both trained wildlife rescuers and veterinary staff.
+The WA Wildlife ambulance is the only rescue service in Western Australia that has paid wildlife rescuers (funded by the Society for the Prevention of Cruelty to Animals International), specifically trained to deal with a range of wildlife species.
+The Ambulance routinely rescues sick and injured adult kangaroos using both trained wildlife rescuers and veterinary staff.

+Research

+WA Wildlife participates in research with other organisations, including: